forumulator/cyacc/README.md

   - `calc.c`: Contains code for the various tables (eg. the symbol table, etc.)
   - `utils.c`: Contains utiltiy functions

-`gen/`: Contains the generated c files by bison and flex `test/`: Contains misc. testing files.
-Only temporary.
+`gen/`: Contains the generated c files by bison and flex
+`test/`: Contains misc. testing files.
+Only temporary